Amanita phalloides: Notable victims

 Several historical figures may have died from A. phalloides poisoning (or other similar toxic Amanita species).
 These were either accidental poisonings or assassination plots.
 Alleged victims of this kind of poisoning include Roman Emperor Claudius, Pope Clement VII, the Russian tsaritsa Natalia Naryshkina, and Holy Roman Emperor Charles VI.

 R. Gordon Wasson recounted the details of these deaths, noting the likelihood of Amanita poisoning.
 In the case of Clement VII, the illness that led to his death lasted five months, making the case inconsistent with amatoxin poisoning.
 Natalya Naryshkina is said to have consumed a large quantity of pickled mushrooms prior to her death.
 It is unclear whether the mushrooms themselves were poisonous or if she succumbed to food poisoning.

 Charles VI, Holy Roman Emperor experienced indigestion after eating a dish of sautéed mushrooms in October 1740.
 This led to an illness from which he died 10 days later—symptomatology consistent with amatoxin poisoning.
 His death caused the end of the agnatic line of the House of Habsburg and led to the War of the Austrian Succession.
 Noted Voltaire, "this mushroom dish has changed the destiny of Europe."

 The case of Claudius's poisoning is more complex.
 Claudius was known to have been very fond of eating Caesar's mushroom.
 Following his death, many sources have attributed it to his being fed a meal of death caps instead of Caesar's mushrooms.
 Ancient authors, such as Tacitus and Suetonius, are unanimous about poison having been added to the mushroom dish, rather than the dish having been prepared from poisonous mushrooms.
 Wasson speculated the poison used to kill Claudius was derived from death caps, with a fatal dose of an unknown poison (possibly a variety of nightshade) being administered later during his illness.
 Other historians have speculated that Claudius may have died of natural causes.

 In the 2023 Leongatha mushroom murders, Australian woman Erin Patterson was found guilty of three murders and one attempted murder of members of her estranged husband's family by serving them beef Wellingtons that contained A. phalloides.
-Three of the four guests died within days of the meal, while one survived after a liver transplant and weeks in a coma.
+Three of the four guests died within days of the meal, while one survived after weeks in a coma.